teia-community/teia-ui/src/atoms/layout/README.md

 ## Padding

-A `<Padding />` component is reponsible to add paddings based on different media queries.
+A `<Padding />` component is responsible to add paddings based on different media queries.

 ```jsx
 const Example = () => (